softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 ## Summary

-What doesn’t pylint - and other code analysis tools - give us?
+What doesn't pylint - and other code analysis tools - give us?
 What are their limitations?
-They don’t tell us that the code works - this first and foremost And they don’t tell us if the results our code produces are actually correct So we still need to test our code
+They don't tell us that the code works - this first and foremost And they don't tell us if the results our code produces are actually correct So we still need to test our code
-They don’t give us any Idea of whether it’s a good implementation And that the technical choices are good ones
+They don't give us any Idea of whether it's a good implementation And that the technical choices are good ones
-For example, this code does its own temperature conversions It turns out there’s a number of well-maintained Python packages that do this, e.g. pytemperature so we should be using a tried and tested package instead of reinventing the wheel They also don’t tell us if the implementation is actually fit for purpose Ok, so the code is a good implementation, and it works as expected But is it actually solving the intended problem?
+For example, this code does its own temperature conversions It turns out there's a number of well-maintained Python packages that do this, e.g. pytemperature so we should be using a tried and tested package instead of reinventing the wheel They also don't tell us if the implementation is actually fit for purpose Ok, so the code is a good implementation, and it works as expected But is it actually solving the intended problem?
-They also don’t tell us anything about the data the program may use Which may have its own problems
+They also don't tell us anything about the data the program may use Which may have its own problems
 So we have to be a bit careful
-These are all valid, high-level questions to ask while you’re writing code I’ve added them to the google doc
+These are all valid, high-level questions to ask while you're writing code I've added them to the google doc
 As a team, and also individually
-In the fog of development, it can be surprisingly easy to lose track of what’s actually being implemented
+In the fog of development, it can be surprisingly easy to lose track of what's actually being implemented

 A good idea is to revisit these questions regularly, to be sure you can answer them!
-A high score or zero warnings may give us false confidence Just because we have reached a 10.00 score, doesn’t mean the code is actually GOOD Just that it’s likely well formatted and hopefully easier to read and understand But nevertheless, it’s a low effort way to check our code And such tools are still very useful, as far as they go
+A high score or zero warnings may give us false confidence Just because we have reached a 10.00 score, doesn't mean the code is actually GOOD Just that it's likely well formatted and hopefully easier to read and understand But nevertheless, it's a low effort way to check our code And such tools are still very useful, as far as they go

 ::::::::::::::::::::::::::::::::::::: keypoints